Oncology Training for Social Workers

 Course Details:

-- Duration: Seven weeks (Tuesdays, 2 PM to 4 PM)
+- Duration: Seven weeks (Thursday evenings 6 pm to 8pm)

 - Course Fee: R2,800 (includes registration fee, course materials, and access to resources)

-- CPD Accreditation: Currently credited for 9 CPD points (Pending approval for additional CPD points for 2025—updates will be provided).
+- CPD Accreditation: Currently credited for 12.5 CPD granted for 2025 program

 Course Topics: